Activated carbon for aquarium filter

-In fresh water: To prevent it from filling with sediment or other and reducing your water flow, place the cartridge after your mechanical filtration (sponges and ceramic) and in an area with constant flow.
+In fresh water: To prevent it from filling with sediment or other and reducing your water flow, place the cartridge after your mechanical filtration (sponges and ceramic) and in an area with a constant flow.
 Bacteria will grow and smother your charcoal if it is placed in an area with no flow or if it is not in your filter for too long.

-In salt water: We advise in the marine aquarium to use reactors which allow to have a constant flow and which are easily installed in the settling filters, without having the problem of sticking with sedimentation.
+In salt water: We advise in the marine aquarium to use reactors which allow a constant flow and which are easily installed in the settling filters, without having the problem of sticking with sedimentation.

 Despite its limitations, activated carbon is an indispensable tool for aquarists.
 It helps keep the water clear and our fish healthy.
 Combined with a good maintenance routine, you will be able to keep your fish healthy for many years.